mate-academy/jv-program-common-mistakes/java-JDBC/jdbc-intro/JDBC-intro_checklist.md

     - So let's close PreparedStatement as well as Connection (use try with resources for that).

-* Use informative message of exceptions.
+* Use informative messages for exceptions.
     ```
         Wrong:
             throw new DataProcessingException("Can't get manufacturer", e);